Skip to main content

 Exemple de workflow s’authentifiant avec un GitHub App

-Pour plus d’informations sur l’authentification dans un workflow GitHub Actions avec une GitHub App, consultez « Effectuer des requêtes d’API authentifiées avec une application GitHub dans un workflow GitHub Actions ».
+Pour plus d’informations sur l’authentification dans un flux de travail GitHub Actions avec une GitHub App, consultez Effectuer des requêtes d’API authentifiées avec une application GitHub dans un workflow GitHub Actions.

 1. Créez un GitHub App ou choisissez un GitHub App existant appartenant à votre organisation.
 Pour plus d’informations, consultez « Inscription d’une application GitHub ».